 Going port wine tasting is one of the best things you can do in Porto.
 I went to Taylor’s Port winery which is one of the oldest and largest wineries in Vila Nova de Gaia.
 They offer self-guided audio tours with two wine tastings at the end.

 No one knows Portuguese food better than a local so what better way to experience Portugal’s cuisine than by going on a food tour?
 It’s fun finding local Portuguese restaurants on your own but when you’re pressed for time, going on a food tour with a knowledgeable guide is one of the best and easiest ways to explore the local cuisine.
 Check out Get Your Guide for a list of food and drinking tours in Lisbon, Porto, and other cities throughout Portugal.

 PORTUGUESE COOKING CLASSES

 Aside from food tours, taking cooking classes is one of our favorite things to do on trips.
 The way I see it, it’s one of the best ways to learn about the local cuisine.
-Eating Portuguese food is one thing but learning how to make it is another.
-Handling the ingredients and learning the methods will give you a much better understanding of Portuguese cuisine.
+Eating pastel de nata is one thing but learning how to make it is another.
+Handling the ingredients and learning the methods will give you a much better understanding of Portuguese food.

-If you’re visiting Portugal and want to learn how to make Portuguese food, then check out Cookly for a list of cooking classes in Lisbon and Porto.
+If you’re visiting Portugal and want to learn how to make Portuguese food, then check out Cookly for a list of cooking classes in Porto and Lisbon.

-Being the large cosmopolitan cities that they are, Lisbon and Porto were the perfect places to become acquainted with Portuguese food.
+Being the large cosmopolitan cities that they are, Porto and Lisbon were the perfect places to become acquainted with Portuguese food.
 They provided choice, diversity, and convenience but based on what I’ve read, they may not offer the most authentic examples of Portuguese cuisine.